This post may contain affiliate links. This blog generates income via ads.

 Instructions

-- Add chicken to marinade and stir to coat, cover with plastic wrap and let stand for at least 30 minutes.
+- Add 2 pounds cubed chicken breast to the marinade and stir to coat, cover with plastic wrap and let stand for at least 30 minutes.
 (I like to chop all my veggies while the chicken hangs out.)

 - Pour remaining sauce into pan.
 Bring to a simmer and cook until reduced by a little more than half or until desired thickness is reached.
 Pour warm sauce over chicken and veggies and stir to coat.
 Serve with prepared rice and sprinkle with sesame seeds, if desired.